Discover what's on around the region

 Port Lincoln Scout Group

-Port Lincoln Scout group sessions every Monday June 13, with Cubs and Joeys starting from 4:30pm-6pm, followed by the scouts from 6:00-8:00 at the Port Lincoln Scout Hall.
+Monday, June 13, Port Lincoln Scout group sessions with Cubs and Joeys starting from 4.30pm-6pm, followed by Scouts from 6pm-8pm at the Port Lincoln Scout Hall.

 Sew together